irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 When the extension activates:

 1. `TimeTrackerModel` is initialized and initializes the `DatabaseService`
-2. `DatabaseService` connects to the SQLite database and loads any saved sessions
+2. `DatabaseService` reads the CSV file and loads any saved sessions
 3. `StatusBarController` is created to display the current tracking status
 4. `IdleDetector` is set up to monitor user activity
 5. Commands like `startTracking`, `stopTracking`, etc. are registered